 This document explains what non-web transactions are in APM, and how you can instrument background tasks and other arbitrary activity to be reported as non-web transactions.

-The two main New Relic APM transaction categories are web and non-web.
+The two main APM transaction categories are web and non-web.

 - Web transactions are transactions we detect as being initiated by a web request; they are the most common type of transaction reported by APM.